Sonos Move-ing to places, no speaker has been before

 To wrap things up, The Conclusion

 Sonos Move is indeed a great speaker, that most people shouldn’t buy.
-Please do not get me wrong, I am not saying it is a bad speaker, it just has a tough price to swallow.
+Please do not get me wrong, I am not saying it is a bad speaker, there’s no such thing as a bad Sonos speaker.
+It just has a tough price to swallow.
 For average joes who just want to enjoy some music, I’d advise looking into Sonos One.

 Sonos One sure comes in half the price but half the performances of Move too.